ravibansal1/leaflet-public-map-tester/README.md

 ## Notes

 This is a basic demonstration.
-Google Maps tiles may have usage restrictions, so please review Google's terms of service before using in a production environment.
+OpenStreetMap tiles may have usage restrictions, so please review OpenStreetMap's terms of service before using in a production environment.